Risk-Sensitive Deep RL: Variance-Constrained Actor-Critic Provably Finds Globally Optimal Policy

 \begin{corollary} Suppose that Assumptions \ref{assumption:unique-solution}, \ref{assumption:closed-q-w}, and \ref{assumption:contraction} hold.
 Let $R_{\rm a} = R_{\rm b} = R_{\rm c} = \cO(m_{\rm a}^{1/2} H_{\rm a}^{-6}(\log m_{\rm a})^{-3}),$ $T = \Omega( K^{3} (\phi^*_{k}+\psi^*_{k})^2 |\cA| R_{\rm a}^4H_am_a^{2/3} )$, $m_{\rm a} = m_{\rm b} = m_{\rm c} = \Omega( d^{3/2}K^{9}(\phi^*_{k}+\psi^*_{k})^6|\cA|^3 R_{\rm a}^{16} H_{\rm a}^{42} \log^6 m_{\rm a} )$ and $p=\exp( - \Omega(R_{\rm a}^{2/3} m_{\rm a}^{2/3}H_a ))$ for any $0\le k \le K$.
 With probability at least $1 - 4\exp( - \Omega(R_{\rm a}^{2/3} m_{\rm a}^{2/3}H_a ))$, we have \$ \frac{1}{K} \bigg| \sum_{k=0}^{K-1} \bigl(\cL(\lambda^*,\pi^*, y^*) - \cL(\overline{\lambda}_k, \pi_{\theta_k}, \overline{y}_k)\bigr) \bigg| \leq \cO(1/\sqrt{K}). \$ \end{corollary} \begin{proof} See Appendix \ref{appendix:main} for the detailed proof. \end{proof}

-Finally, we show in the next theorem that the duality gap diminishes at an $\cO(1/\sqrt{K})$ rate despite the nonconvexity of problem~\eqref{eq:problem}, which shows that the solution path generated by the VARAC algorithm converges to a globally optimal solution.
+Finally, we show in the next theorem about the convergence of the solution path to a globally optimal solution at an $\cO(1/\sqrt{K})$ rate despite the nonconvexity of problem~\eqref{eq:problem}.
+This shows that the VARAC algorithm converges to a globally optimal solution.